 In 2013, LIHI hosted a homeless tent encampment on our then vacant property at 2020 South Jackson Street.
-LIHI wanted to do better than tents and began to build wooden shelters to replace them, thus birthing the Tiny House Village program, which has grown to have villages in Seattle, Olympia, Tacoma, and Bellingham and has become a national model for cities looking to improve their homelessness response.
+LIHI wanted to do better than tents and began to build wooden shelters to replace them, thus birthing the Tiny House Shelter program, which has grown to have locations in Seattle, Olympia, Tacoma, and Bellingham and has become a national model for cities looking to improve their homelessness response.

 Perhaps LIHI’s greatest strength is our sense of mission and our commitment to social justice through our housing development, management and advocacy work.
 While LIHI has grown to be a more mature organization, our sense of spirit and determination to do the right thing and serve as a catalyst for change remains!